david-vanderson/dvui/README.md

 ```
 Widgets are not stored between frames like in traditional gui toolkits (gtk, win32, cocoa).  `gui.Button()` processes input events, draws the button on the screen, and returns true if a button click happened this frame.

+For an intro to immediate mode guis, see: https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm

 ### Widget Ids
 Each widget gets a `u32` id by combining:
 - parent's id